← Back to Case Studies

 80–85%

-of generated variations accurately reflected the provided product description and tone without needing edits
+Of generated variations accurately reflected the product description, matched the requested tone, and included a clear CTA without needing manual edits.

 Industry Context (not claims from this prototype)

-• Public benchmarks for AI-assisted marketing workflows report significant reductions in time to first draft, sometimes enabling 3x or more experiments per campaign without increasing headcount.
+• Public benchmarks for AI-assisted marketing workflows report significant reductions in time to first draft, with some teams running 3–5x more creative experiments per campaign without increasing headcount.

-• Meaningful improvements in performance metrics (CTR, conversion rate) when teams systematically generate and test more targeted variants, even if AI never fully replaces human review.
+• Meaningful improvements in CTR and conversion rates when teams systematically generate and test more targeted variants — even when AI never fully replaces human review and strategy.

 06